MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/working-with-the-regex-engine.md

 - [https://regex101.com/](https://regex101.com/) - Provides detailed analysis of the RegEx.

-### Limitations of regular expressions in Cloud App Security
+### Limitations of regular expressions in Defender for Cloud Apps

 The following limitations are imposed on custom regular expressions: